Implementing the United Nations Global Compact on Refugees? Global Asylum Governance and the Role of the European Union

 Prof. Noll presents the main lines of their work within the project on the examination of the field of actors and stakeholders involved in the policy design and implementation of asylum policy and legal instruments and arrangements and the UN GCR.

-The Country Fiches examine and provide evidence on country-specific instruments, their material and personal scope.
-You will find a total of six Country Fiches: Bangladesh, Brazil, Canada, Jordan, South Africa and Turkey.
+The Country Papers examine and provide evidence on country-specific instruments, their material and personal scope.
+You will find a total of six Country Fiches: Bangladesh, Brazil, Canada, Jordan, Niger, Serbia, South Africa, Tunisia and Turkey.

 Get in touch